linjoey/cyto-chromosome-vis/README.md

 If the data directory is moved from the default `node_modules/cyto-chromosome-vis/data/`, inject `cytochromosomeProvider` and configure the data path relative to the html page.

-Once a chromosome is drawn, `click` a band to add a selector, `shift-click` to add multiple selectors.
+Once a chromosome is drawn, `click` a band to add a selector, `alt/option click` to add multiple selectors.
 Drag the edges of the selector to change the selection; click the red button on a selector to delete it.

-### Configurations
+### Configurations API

 Configure chromosomes with `chromosome.config(type, value)` or `chromosome.type(value)`. `chromosome.type()` (no arguments) will return the current configuration.
 The default values for each configuration is shown below.